 - fatigue or extreme tiredness

 UC tends to follow a relapsing-remitting path.
-This means that symptoms get worse for a while, then become less severe.
+This means that symptoms get worse for a while and then become less severe.

-The condition affects everyone differently, and the best type of treatment depends on the severity of the disease.
-Below, learn about the range of options.
+The condition affects everyone differently, and the best type of treatment depends on the severity of the condition.
+This article explains various treatment options for ulcerative colitis, including medications, surgical options, and natural remedies.

-There is no cure for UC, but medications can help.
+There is currently no cure for UC, but medications can help manage the condition.
 Current guidelines recommend long-term treatments that change the way that the immune system works.

 There are several options, and each can reduce the risk of a flare-up and lessen the severity of symptoms.
 They include: